Skip to content

 “Psychological safety refers to an individual's perception of the consequences of taking an interpersonal risk or a belief that a team is safe for risk-taking in the face of being seen as ignorant, incompetent, negative, or disruptive.
 In a team with high psychological safety, teammates feel safe to take risks around their team members.
 They feel confident that no one on the team will embarrass or punish anyone else for admitting a mistake, asking a question, or offering a new idea.” — Amy Edmondson, Harvard University

-The culture at Facebook doesn't seem to value or promote psychological safety.
+The culture at Facebook doesn't seem to or promote psychological safety.
 Blaming an entire employee population for a company's lack of success rather than taking responsibility as a leadership team is a huge miss.
 Informing workers that they'll have to do more with less as a matter of fact and that they may not be the right people for the job shows a remarkable lack of self-awareness.
 What about building people up?
 Celebrating their wins and giving them the credit they deserve.
 What about thanking them for sticking through the mess with you?

 Yes, there are always underperformers, but to say to your entire population of workers, I'm OK if some of you decide to leave, at the bare minimum, is inappropriate leadership communication.
 We see this often, particularly in companies with revenue problems or potential acquisitions on the table.

 This type of chest-beating toxicity is all too common in many male-dominated technology companies.
-It highlights how a lack of diversity in leadership limits nuance and creative innovation under pressure.
+It highlights how a lack of in leadership limits nuance and creative innovation under pressure.

 The irony is that Facebook has destroyed hundreds of legacy brands pursuing dominance.
 Now, due to the economy, Covid fallout, and data woes, they cannot use the same levers they have used in the past to be successful with capitalizing on customer volume.